ibm-ecosystem-engineering/watson-ai-ops-guide/600-getting-cluster-access-token/README.md

 ```

-## 2. Encrypt the token using noi-topology-topology pod
+## 2. Encrypt the token using topology-topology pod

-Encrypt the token using the noi-topology pod.
+Encrypt the token using the topology-topology pod.

 ### Login to the OCP (Watson AI-Ops Installed cluster)